mikey-mo/waypoints-api/README.md

-# baton api
+# waypoints api

-backend for the baton front end.  the api will act as a layer to communicate to various clients and services associated with the app
+backend for the waypoints front end.  the api will act as a layer to communicate to various clients and services associated with the app

 # api setup